1. Driver PCB

 Rendering of the adapter between 20mm matrix and 40mm driver v0.2

-In 2013 there was an attempt to build 40mm drivers with a MAX6960, a “4-wire serially interfaced 8×8 matrix graphics LED driver” chip by Maxim Integrated.
-Have a look at the schematics and find the design files at driver_40mm_max6960_v0.
+In 2013, there was an attempt to build 40mm drivers using the MAX6960, a “4-wire serially interfaced 8×8 matrix graphics LED driver” chip by Maxim Integrated.
+Review the schematics and find the design files at driver_40mm_max6960_v0.

 Panel Driver MAX6960 v0.1 (32×64mm²)